The New Zealand Certificate in Adult Literacy & Numeracy Education (NZCALNE) Vocational/Workplace

 The New Zealand Certificate in Adult Literacy and Numeracy Education (Vocational/Workplace) (Level 5, Credits 40) recognises expertise in adult education and training, and thereby contributes to the improvement of the foundation skills (literacy and numeracy) of adult learners in Aotearoa New Zealand.

-It introduces the learners to a range of frameworks including Māori and Pasifika frameworks and the New Zealand Adult Literacy and Numeracy Progressions.
-Tutor Trainees will explore the impact of social, political and historical contexts, in relation to these frameworks and adult literacy and numeracy skills development for diverse learners in workplace, community and vocational settings.
+Explore the impact of social, political and historical contexts in relation to the education frameworks and adult literacy and numeracy skills development for diverse learners in workplace, community and vocational settings.

 People awarded the New Zealand Certificate in Adult Literacy and Numeracy Education (Vocational/Workplace) will be able to: